16 Comments

 Well, Shakespeare did a hell of a lot with dialogue and a bit of stage direction, didn’t he?
 So I can’t really criticize your approach.

 In college I took a course in creative writing, which mostly has faded from my memory, though one or two pieces of good advice have stuck with me.
 One was: “Don’t just write what you know.
-Also learn about thongs you don’t know by writing about them”—or words to that effect.
+Also learn about things you don’t know by writing about them”—or words to that effect.
 “Mothers and Daughters” was just such an exercise.

 Expand full comment